BUILD YOUR LIFE BY DESIGN

 - Do I know how to adjust my plans – even in the midst of uncertain, trying times?

 Are you looking for a long-term position but having no luck tracking one down?
-With the uncertainty in many industries, or if you’ve been in job searching mode for months on end, it might be time to find a bridge position.
+If you’re looking in an uncertain industry, or if you’ve been in job searching mode for months on end, it might be time to find a bridge position.

 We’ve all heard it: network, network, network!
 But how many of us actually know where to start on that front?
-Networking is important, as it’s been found that around 80% of available jobs never make it to a job board.
-So, think about who you’d be interested in connecting with to learn more about a job or an industry from: you have a warm network (folks who you know or who know someone you know) and a cold network (literally anyone else!).
-Ask for a virtual informational interview and see what you can learn!
+Networking is important, as it’s been found that around 80 percent of available jobs never make it to a job board.
+So, think about who you’d be interested in connecting with to learn more about a job or an industry.
+You have a warm network (made up of folks who you know or who know someone you know) and a cold network (literally anyone else!).
+Ask for a virtual informational interview and see what you can learn.

-Tailor your resume when applying for positions through job boards
+- Tailor your resume when applying through job boards.

-Job boards are still a great place to keep your eyes on, because you never know what will be posted.
+Job boards are still great places to keep your eyes on, because you never know what will be posted.
 Ensure that if you’re applying to a position through a job board that you’re tailoring your resume to that job and company.

-To do this, look at the keywords in the ‘required qualifications’ section – take 5 minute to list them out and include as many as possible on your resume and cover letter.
+To do this, look at the keywords in the “required qualifications” section — take five minutes to list them out and include as many as possible on your resume and cover letter.
 The best way to do that is to use what you already have written and then switch up the keywords as necessary.

 Many employers and recruiters use an Applicant Tracking System (ATS) and will see how much of a match your materials are to the job search.
 You won’t have to worry about your application being automatically filtered out if you’re able to tailor your resume.
 If you need some help with this, don’t hesitate to seek out a good resume writing service.

-By implementing the strategies of career flow, you’ll be more intentional about your job search and have a direction to go in.
+By implementing the strategies of career flow, you’ll be more intentional about your job search and on track to build your life by design.
 Take the time to think about what your end goal is, who you might be able to network with, and how you can tailor your current materials to any jobs you apply for.
 And, consider working with a career counselor if you’re feeling a bit lost on where to begin.
 It’s completely normal to be feeling this way as you work to create your future self, and we’re here to help you build the career that you’re hoping for!
 We can also help you navigate a tricky job market and find your confidence in that process.

-I’m a firm believer that career development work requires a sense of creativity to truly access breakthroughs.
+I’m a firm believer that career growth requires a sense of creativity to truly access breakthroughs.
 The things we subconsciously believe about careers based on our experiences or the experiences of those around us really do impact how we progress in our career development.

 Let’s use the Great Recession from December 2007 to June 2009 as an example.
-In terms of careers, many families experienced job loss or money insecurity, so a recent graduate who’s entering the world of work during that time frame might have the belief that the job market is unstable and uncertain due to a challenging and long-term job search process.
+In terms of careers, many families experienced job loss or financial insecurity, so a recent graduate who entered the world of work during that time might have the belief that the job market is unstable and uncertain due to a long, challenging job search process.
 This could impact their current career beliefs in 2020 when that instability and uncertainty is back in full force.
-So, if they’ve lost their job this year, they might find themselves in the same headspace as they did more than 10 years ago because they’re experiencing yet another tumultuous job search.
+So, if they’ve lost their job this year, they might find themselves in the same headspace as they did more than 10 years ago, because they’re experiencing yet another tumultuous job search.

 We repeat what we don’t repair.

 If you’re holding onto tough career-related experiences from your past, it’s time to see what can be healed in this current moment.
 Or, if you’re feeling stuck or overwhelmed by your career, it’s time to move from this passive suffering into active mastery and see what advice you can lend yourself in times of struggle.
-And the way to accomplish that is to tap into your career story and narrative and to construct your career with hope for the future, while also developing career adaptability to take you into the uncertain future!
+And the way to accomplish that is to tap into your career story and narrative and to construct your career with hope for the future, while also developing the adaptability to weather an uncertain career future.

-Whatever your career or life situation is as we approach the end of the infamous year of 2020, I’m here to strategize with you about how to create a hopeful career pathway that will allow you to plan ahead and continue to dream, all while developing your career resilience in the face of uncertainty.
-As a career counselor and life coach, I help clients from all over the world create a hopeful career narrative that allows them to confidently move forward and build momentum through my three step coaching process of exploration, clarity, and action.
-So, if you’re feeling overwhelmed or stuck in your career, this article was written for you and I’d love to connect to provide additional support in your own journey!
+Whatever your career or life situation is currently, we’re here to strategize with you about how to design the future in a way that will allow you to plan ahead and continue to dream, all while developing your career resilience in the face of uncertainty.
+As a career counselor, life coach, and executive coach in Denver, I help clients from all over the world create a hopeful career narrative that allows them to confidently move forward and build momentum through my three-step coaching process of exploration, clarity, and action.

 Best wishes, warmest regards,